vibhorkum/synchronize-logical-slots/README.md

 Module: Sync logical Slot
 =========================================

-This module provides a mechanism to synchronize the logical replication slots, using test_decoding, to synchronous streaming replication standbys
+This module provides a mechanism to synchronize the logical replication slots to synchronous streaming replication standbys

 # Prerquisite